-In females, it can be a sign that there is a problem with one of the organs (uterus, ovaries, fallopian tubes, cervix, or vagina) in the pelvic area.
+In females, it can be a sign of a problem with one of the pelvic area’s organs (uterus, ovaries, fallopian tubes, cervix, or vagina).
 If you’re a man, it could be due to the prostate.
 In men and women, it could be a symptom of infection, or a problem with the urinary tract, lower intestines, rectum, muscle, or bone.
 Some women may have more than one cause.

 How bad is my pelvic pain?